-Dr. Besdine spent 1995-1997 in Federal service; he was Director of the Health Standards and Quality Bureau and first Chief Medical Officer for the Health Care Financing Administration (now CMS), responsible for setting standards, inspection, enforcement and improvement of health care quality for our nation’s 70 million Medicare beneficiaries and Medicaid recipients.
+Dr. Besdine spent 1995-1999 in Federal service; he was first Chief Medical Officer and Director of the Health Standards and Quality Bureau for the Health Care Financing Administration (HCFA, now CMS), responsible for setting standards, inspection, enforcement and improvement of health care quality for the nation’s then-70 million Medicare beneficiaries and Medicaid recipients.
 As HSQB Director, he had responsibility for 750 staff and a $960 million annual budget.

 A graduate of Haverford College (cum laude) and of U of PA School of Medicine, he trained in Internal Medicine, Infectious Diseases and Immunology at Boston's Beth Israel Hospital and Harvard Medical School.
 Dr. Besdine trained in Geriatrics at the University of Glasgow in 1972 with Sir Ferguson Anderson.
 He is board certified in internal medicine, geriatrics and infectious disease.